ctranstrum/chuck/README.md

 - xiao-ble-reset: used to clear all bluetooth connections and other saved settings
 - xiao-rp2040-reset: used to clear all saved settings on a wired build

-Plug the One Up Chuck keyboard into your computer's USB port, double-tap the reset button on the keyboard, and then copy the appropriate firmware file matching your configuration onto the new shared drive, which should be labeled something like
+Plug the Charlieflex keyboard into your computer's USB port, double-tap the reset button on the keyboard, and then copy the appropriate firmware file matching your configuration onto the new shared drive, which should be labeled something like